cosmia opera collective

 GREEN ROOM (2026)

-in the green room of a wwi prison camp, captured austrian officers stage theatrical productions to process the anxieties of captivity. but what is not being said?
+in the green room of a WWI prison camp, captured Austrian officers stage theatrical productions to process the anxieties of captivity. but what is not being said?

 with primary source translations by iris rachamimov